10 Tips for How to Spot and Stalk Your First Archery Antelope Attempting to spot and stalk your first archery antelope can be a daunting

 See it to Believe it!

 Below, are two images of the same area.
 In the traditional topo map, it is impossible to clearly identify any benches–a great terrain feature to catch cruising bucks.
 However, in the LiDAR image, there are two very obvious benches (circled in red).
-Finding these types of terrain features while e-scouting can drastically reduce time wasted in the field.
+Finding these types of terrain features while e-scouting can drastically reduce time wasted in the field, while simultaneously increasing ones odds of success.
 With high odds terrain features identified before venturing into the field, I can walk directly to these locations and maximize my productive time spent in the field.
 Remember, it is always best to follow up e-scouting with boots on the ground scouting to verify that the terrain feature is actually being utilized by deer in the area.